akeneo/pim-api-docs/content/guides/translation-connection/step3-interact-with-julia.md

 After this last action, the bulk action will run and Julia will be notified in the Akeneo PIM notification bar once it is successfully executed.

-With the attributes of the products Julia wants to have translated now ready, your connector is ready to go!
+With these new attributes, your connector is now ready to go!

-### Translation process
+### How it works with your connector?

 At regular intervals, your connector will need to retrieve products where the `Translation queued` attribute has been set to enable (set to `true`).